EITC Tax Credit Program

 - Retaliatory Fees under section 212 of the Insurance Company Law of 1921

 Donations received from approved EITC Pennsylvania businesses impact Council Rock students, over 11,000 enrolled students last year and 8,000 households in the District, with innovative experiences that enrich the excellent quality of a Council Rock Education funded thru the Foundation.
 Contributions support experiential, creative, K – 12 knowledge-based projects, over and above the District curriculum, which engage young minds, fostering their passion for continued learning in science, technology, engineering, the Arts and Math.
-During the 2015-2016 school year, EITC donations helped fund fourteen innovative projects throughout the District.

 Can your company take advantage of the EITC program and support public education?
 See the information below and contact Gail Acosta at email@example.com.